 Social skills training

-We identify your children’s social skills’ strengths and deficits.
-We use strategies to teach your children appropriate social skills, such as: modelling, role-play, observation and direct instruction.
+We identify your child’s social skills strengths and deficits.
+We use strategies to teach your child appropriate social skills, such as: modelling, role-play, observation and direct instruction.
 We help your family to transfer these social skills to the home environment and to the school environment.
-The aim of our treatment is to reduce your children’s social skills deficits so that they have more positive social interactions with their peers and with adults.
+The aim of our treatment is to reduce your child’s social skills deficits so that they have more positive social interactions with their peers and with adults.